sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added the virtual methods for printing the details of the platfroms and trains.

-Added partially the DisplayStatus method to show through the console the trains loaded from the file.
+Added partially the DisplayStatus method to show through the console the trains loaded from the file. ÇÇ

+Added a method to make sure no duplicate ID's are loaded from the file.